 I do not have a Ph.D.
 May I apply?

 The National Endowment for the Humanities Fellowship welcomes applicants who have completed formal academic training and are not in the process of gaining a degree.
 For this fellowship, Ph.D.s are not required.
-The Schwartz Fellowship requires a Ph.D. within three years of the fellow’s starting date in fall 2015.
+The Schwartz Fellowship requires a Ph.D. within three years of the fellow’s starting date in fall 2016.
 The Mellon Fellowship requires a Ph.D. within three to five years of the fellow’s starting date in fall 2016.
 The Mellon Postdoctoral Fellowship in Women’s History requires a Ph.D.
 Applicants for the Mellon Pre-doctoral Fellowship must be enrolled in a Ph.D. program in the humanities and be on track to completing their degree.